 Our vision is to transform the College of Liberal Arts into a destination college.

-Achieving that vision requires an engaged community of students, faculty, staff, alumni, donors and friends.
-To make that happen, CLA is creating a Roadmap that is focusing on five core goals.
+Achieving that vision requires an engaged community of students, faculty, staff, alumni, donors, and friends.
+To make that happen, CLA has put in place a Roadmap that focuses on four core goals.

-Nearly 100 faculty, staff and students have been involved in shaping the recommendations that will create the College’s Roadmap and guide our future.
+Nearly 100 faculty, staff, and students were involved in shaping the recommendations that created the College’s Roadmap and guide our future.

 About Our Faculty

 |Female faculty (tenured and tenure track)||47%|